How Long Should You Wait to Swim After Shocking Your Pool?

 What is Pool Shock?

-Most pool shocks are made of chlorine.
+Most pool shock treatments are made of chlorine.
 Chlorine is the 17th element on the periodic table, famous for being a toxic, irritant, pale green gas.
 Now, you’re probably thinking, “Why would I put something like this in my pool?”

-Well, when you mix it with other substances, you create compounds, which aren’t exactly chlorine, but use chlorine as one of the base elements.
+Well, when you mix it with other substances, you create compounds that use chlorine as one of the base elements.
 These compounds are then mixed with other compounds into solutions to create pool shock.
 These are not gasses, nor are they as toxic as long as they are stored and used properly.

-Many of them still are irritants though, but they dissolve and dissipate quickly in water after they clean your pool water.
-After the appropriate amount of time, swimming after you shocked your pool won’t irritate your skin.
+Though many of them are still irritants, they dissolve and dissipate quickly in water after they clean your pool water.
+After the appropriate amount of time, swimming after you’ve shocked your pool won’t irritate your skin.

 When Should You Use Pool Shock?